The Best Kitchen Sink Cookies

 - Baking soda – the baking soda reacts with the acidity of the brown sugar to help provide just the right amount of rise when these cookies are baking.

-STEP 2: Make the brown butter by melting it a pot over medium heat, stirring constantly.
-When the butter starts to bubble, then cook for another 5 to 10 minutes until it is amber or golden brown in color and smells nutty.
+Make the brown butter.
+Melt butter in a pot over medium heat, stirring constantly.
+Reduce the heat to medium-low when the butter starts to bubble, then cook for another 5 to 10 minutes until the butter is amber or golden brown in color and smells nutty.
+Chill the butter slightly in the fridge or place the pot in a bowl of ice and stir the butter with a whisk or spoon to cool it slightly.
+It should still be soft.

+Shape and rest the cookies.
 While the cookies are still warm, place an inverted glass or biscuit cutter over each one and move it in a circular motion to shape each cookie into a perfect circle.
 This will also help the cookies get some wrinkles and extra chewiness.
+Let the cookies rest for a few minutes, then move them to a rack to cool completely.
+For extra sweet and salty vibes, top with flaky sea salt.

 Important note: you’ll be tempted to eat these cookies warm, they actually taste better and more toffee-like after they’ve cooled.
 Trust us.